17 Sep ABOUT National Day for Truth and Reconciliation

 Whenever you are in Whistler, we invite you to make the Skwxwú7mesh Lilwat7úl Cultural Centre in Whistler part of your journey towards understanding the Frist People of the Sea to Sky.
 Reflect on our history.
 Connect to the land.

 September 30th will be a day of reflection and truth for the staff and visitors to the SLCC.
-Survivors from residential schools will speak.
+Hear guest speakers voice their perspectives on Truth and Reconciliation.
 The Warrior song will be sung.
 Stories will be told.
-A seven-foot totem will be unveiled, commemorating the children of residential schools, and those missing and buried in unmarked graves.

 Be gentle in your journey, for the SLCC Ambassadors these truths are about themselves and their loved ones, and may be too fragile to surface.

 Whether you visit us on September 30th, or come through our doors this week, we are here to welcome you.
 We have a story to tell.

 Support: Support and learn about the Indian Residential School Society